sul-dlss/technical-metadata-service/README.md

 ## Docker

-Note that this project's continuous integration build will automatically create and publish an updated image whenever there is a passing build from the `master` branch.
+Note that this project's continuous integration build will automatically create and publish an updated image whenever there is a passing build from the `main` branch.
 If you do need to manually create and publish an image, do the following:

 Build image: